akarsh2108/Sentiment-Analysis/README.md

 Laplace Smoothing is also applied here to account for a zero probability.

 Results -
-The Dataset is split into train, validation and test in a 60:20:20 ratio.
+The Dataset is split into train and test in a 80:20 ratio, after which another split is made from the training set dividing it into 5 equal parts, in which 4 parts used as training set and 1 part used as validation set.
 K-Fold Cross Validation is applied here with k=5.
 Validation Accuracy obtained on all the k-folds is ~ 80 +/- 2 %.
 Accuracy obtained on the test dataset is roughly around 82%.